mbucko/proactor/README.md

 # Proactor
 The Proactor is a `partitioned`, `multi-threaded`, `asynchronous` task processing framework.
 It distributes tasks across multiple partitions based on a `key` and a `hash policy`, allowing for concurrent execution of tasks.
-The class statically allocates a number of partitions and uses a lock-free queue for efficient data passing into the proactor's partitions.
+The class statically allocates a number of partitions and uses a lock-free queue for efficient data passing into proactor's partitions.

 ## Features
 * Fast task queueing via lock-free queues.